PritamChakrabortyShuvo/Linux/08_Configure-Ubuntu-on-Windows11-WSL.md

 ```
 ### Step 4.
 Install Ubuntu from Microsoft Store (If Needed)
 If we want a specific version of Ubuntu or if it didn’t install automatically:
- 1. Open the Microsoft Store.
+ 1. Open the **Microsoft Store**.
- 2. Search for Ubuntu and choose your preferred version (e.g., Ubuntu 22.04 LTS).
+ 2. Search for Ubuntu and choose preferred version.
  3. Click Install and wait for it to download.

 ### Step 5.
 Launch and Set Up Ubuntu
- 1. Open Ubuntu from the Start menu.
+ 1. Open Ubuntu from the **Start menu**.
- 2. The first time Ubuntu runs, it will extract and set up the Linux environment.
+ 2. The first time Ubuntu runs it will extract and set up the Linux environment.
- 3. we will be prompted to create a username and password for the Linux system.
+ 3. We will be prompted to create a **username** and **password** for the Linux system.

 ### Step 6.
 Update Ubuntu
 Once inside the Ubuntu terminal, update the system by running